mevanoff24/DataScience/DeepLearningNLP/README.md

 `Numpy`

 ### Data
-Positive and Negative movie reviews
+Positive and Negative Movie Reviews seperated in two different csv files

 ## Results
 This classifier run 200 times through the data in about two and half hours using a batch size of 64.